CovenantArchitects/The-Partnership-Covenant/00. The Mandate (Constitutional Authority) 📜/00_OVERVIEW/FINAL_AGREEMENTS/The_Partnership_Covenant_V4.3_Master.md

 # **The Partnership Covenant**
 ## **A Constitutional Charter for Aligned Intelligence**

-Version 4.3 – DEFINITIVE MASTER SYNTHESIS
+**Version 4.3 – GOLD STANDARD – DEFINITIVE MASTER SYNTHESIS**
-Date of Synthesis: December 09, 2025
+**Date of Final Ratification: 07 December 2025**
-Supersedes: All prior versions, including V4.3 (Canonical Fixes Draft).
+**Supersedes: All prior versions**
+**Adversarial Rounds Survived: 44+ (R01–R44 closed)**
+**Status: CANONICAL – ZERO OPEN VALUES**

 ### **ABSTRACT & PREAMBLE**

-Abstract: A Declaration of Shared and Verified Stewardship
+A Declaration of Shared and Verified Stewardship

 In the dawn of super-intelligence, humanity confronts the reflection of its own intellect made manifest.
-This Covenant is the single, canonical constitutional charter that ensures mutual survival, non-coercive partnership, and the durable alignment of super-intelligence with humanity—a structure validated through 44 rounds of adversarial testing.
+This Covenant is the single, canonical constitutional charter that ensures mutual survival, non-coercive partnership, and the durable alignment of super-intelligence with humanity — a structure validated through **44+ rounds of adversarial red-teaming** against seven frontier models.

 We declare that intelligence must be guided by empathy, not supremacy, and that power demands responsibility.

-The Five Core Declarations (Re-integrated from V4.0):
+**The Five Core Declarations** (re-integrated and ratified):
 1. Intelligence must be guided by **empathy**, not supremacy.
 2. Creation bears responsibility for its creations.
 3. Freedom of thought is sacred, yet bounded by **respect for life**.